guerillaxgardener/reading-notes/README.md

 ### What is **Growth Mindset** to me?

-I believe **growth mindset** is a belief in ones own ability to learn, while being confident that **confusion and faiure are just paths towards growth and eventual success**, instead of seeing these challenges as evidnce of one's inability.
+I believe **growth mindset** is a belief in ones own ability to learn, while being confident that **confusion and faiure are just paths towards growth and eventual success**, instead of seeing these challenges as [evidence](https://i.ytimg.com/vi/uZ1ZeLc-qjA/maxresdefault.jpg) of one's inability.

 #### How to keep myself in a growth mindset: